Voting in European Parliament elections

 Who can vote in European Parliament elections?

-- be at least 18 years of age;
+- at least 18 years old;

 Voting in European Parliament elections in the Netherlands